Teachers who use TypingClub School Edition have the ability to create and edit their own lesson plans.

 A lesson plan is a collection of lessons you see when students start using TypingClub.
 Everything about the lessons, including text, score system, use of backspace, and speed requirements is configurable in this interface.
 You can use our default lesson plan, you can edit it to match your personal preferences, or you can build a new lesson plan from scratch.

 Start by clicking the Lesson Plans tab.
-You should see the title "Typing Basics", which is the default lesson plan installed automatically in TypingClub.
-The first lesson instructs students to practice typing the [J] and [F] keys.
+You should see the title "Typing Jungle", which is TypingClub's default lesson plan.
+The first lessons instruct students to practice typing the [J] and [F] keys.
 These two keys are the foundation of touch typing (notice your keyboard has bumps on those letters).
 Each subsequent lesson introduces students to new letters, the [Shift] key, numbers, symbols, and motivates students to increase typing accuracy and speed.

 If you decide to use our default lesson plan but want to edit certain preferences, we recommend creating a duplicate of the lesson plan before making changes.
 That way you can go back to the default settings if something goes wrong.
 Do this by clicking "Duplicate" on the right side of the window.